OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 An :class:`.AtomMapper`

 .. note::
-    The :class:`.ComponentMapping` is an *extensible point* of the library, and is intended to be subclassed to enable new applications.
+    The :class:`.AtomMapper` is an *extensible point* of the library, and is intended to be subclassed to enable new applications.
-    For details on how to create your own :class:`.ComponentMapping` classes, see :ref:`howto-componentmapping`.
+    For details on how to create your own :class:`.AtomMapper` classes, see :ref:`howto-atommapper`.

 .. _ligandnetwork: